CALIL/sabatomap/plugins/com.telerik.plugins.wkwebview/README.md

 by [Eddy Verbruggen](http://twitter.com/eddyverbruggen) / [Telerik](http://www.telerik.com)

+__[Jan 17, 2016] iOS 9.3 BETA seems to require you to set the minimum deployment target to 8.0, otherwise you may see a hanging splashscreen or white startup page.
+I hope that's fixed in later BETA's, otherwise it may be wise to drop iOS 7 support in your app.__

-__At the moment this plugin is NOT compatible with Cordova-iOS-4, see [#209](https://github.com/Telerik-Verified-Plugins/WKWebView/issues/209) for details.__
+__[Jan 10, 2016] At the moment this plugin is NOT compatible with Cordova-iOS-4 (so use 3.x), see [#209](https://github.com/Telerik-Verified-Plugins/WKWebView/issues/209) for details.__

 ## 0. Index